maciejjagodzinski/AdToAdd/README.md

 # sovotest

-Manage your tasks with this simple "To Do" type app./ Integrated Firebase Firestore and Authentication./
+Manage your tasks with this simple "To Do" type app.\
+Integrated Firebase Firestore and Authentication.\
-Ads integrated with Google AdMob./
+Ads integrated with Google AdMob.\

 Add the most important task and keep track of it.